-Back surgery can help relieve some causes of back pain, but it's rarely necessary.
-Most back pain resolves on its own within three months.
+Back surgery can help ease some causes of back pain, but it's rarely necessary.
+Most back pain gets better on its own within three months.

-Low back pain is one of the most common ailments seen by family doctors.
-Back problems typically respond to nonsurgical treatments — such as anti-inflammatory medications, heat and physical therapy.
+Low back pain is one of the most common reasons people see a health care provider.
+Common treatments may include anti-inflammatory medicines, heat or ice, and physical therapy.

 Do you need back surgery?

-Back surgery might be an option if conservative treatments haven't worked and your pain is persistent and disabling.
-Back surgery often more predictably relieves associated pain or numbness that goes down one or both arms or legs.
+Back surgery might be an option if other treatments haven't worked, and your pain is disabling.

-These symptoms often are caused by compressed nerves in your spine.
-Nerves may become compressed for a variety of reasons, including:
+Many people with back pain also have pain that goes down a leg.
+These symptoms are often caused by pinched nerves in the spine.
+Nerves may become pinched for a variety of reasons, including:

 - Overgrowth of bone.
-Osteoarthritis can result in bone spurs on your spine.
-This excess bone most commonly affects the hinge joints on the back part of the spinal column and can narrow the amount of space available for nerves to pass through openings in your spine.
+Osteoarthritis can result in bone growths, often called spurs, on your spine.
+This excess bone can reduce the amount of space available for nerves to pass through openings in your spine.

-It can be very difficult to pinpoint the exact cause of your back pain, even if your X-rays show that you have disk problems or bone spurs.
-X-rays taken for other reasons often reveal bulging or herniated disks that cause no symptoms and need no treatment.
+It can be very difficult to pinpoint the exact cause of back pain, even if imaging tests show disk problems or bone spurs.
+Imaging tests taken for other reasons often reveal bulging or herniated disks that cause no symptoms and need no treatment.